Applying as an International Student

 - Official credentials from all postsecondary institutions attended, even if you do not expect to transfer credit.
 Only transcripts issued within the last year will be accepted.

 - Transfer applicants with fewer than 45 transferable quarter (30 semester) credits must also submit official secondary school credentials with certified English translations when necessary

 Due to disruptions caused by the current health crisis, we recognize you may experience difficulty in providing academic credentials.
 Please reach out to Casey.Egger@wwu.edu if you have special circumstances.

 If you've attended a college/university outside of the United States, it will be necessary to provide an official course-by-course transcript evaluation.

-International students who attended schools outside of the United States must submit an evaluation of academic records, and this evaluation must be based on official transcripts.
-Western currently accepts evaluations from the following agencies:
+International students who attended schools outside of the United States must submit a NACES approved evaluation of academic records, and this evaluation must be based on official transcripts.
+Western currently recommends evaluations from the following agencies: